Nikasa1889/the_pythonic_way/README.md

 The three most popular and important built-in data structures in python are `tuple`, `list` and `dict` with their elegant `comprehension` syntax; come behind are `str` and `set`. `generator` is a powerful and elegant way to iterate over any type of container object. `numpy` is the most important data structure for scientific computing dealling with `matrix` operations.
 For data scientists, `pandas` and its `dataframe` data structure is the most popular way to represent a data table.

 #### Tuple and Tuple Unpacking
 [`tuple`](https://docs.python.org/3.6/library/stdtypes.html#tuple) is immutable sequences, typically used to store collections of heterogeneous data (data of different types).
+Tuple is an important concept in functional programming, where all variables are immutable.
+It can be used as a flexible version of C `struct`.
 It is commonly used to pack mutiple results returned by a function.
 Note that `tuple` is a sequence structure, so all [common sequence operations and indexing](#common-sequence-operations-and-indexing) can be used.

 ```python
 tp = ('a', 1, 'b', 2)                 # declare a tuple